Age-Friendly Health Systems: The 4Ms

 Issue #35 of General Assessment Series

-The number of older adults with complex needs is growing quickly while safe, effective and reliable care is a pressing need.
+WHY: The number of older adults with complex needs is growing quickly while safe, effective and reliable care is a pressing need.
 Current health systems are not adequately prepared to handle these complex needs and older adults are at the greatest risk for preventable harms and death as a result of their healthcare experience.
 Researchers, clinical geriatric specialists, and health system leaders refined previous evidence-based geriatric models into a set of four core features known as the “4Ms.”
 These core features form the basis for age-friendly care and provide healthcare providers with interventions and action steps when providing care to older adults (Fulmer, 2016; Mate, Berman, Laderman, Kabcenell, & Fulmer, 2017).
 The 4Ms form the gateway into best practices for older adults.

 BEST TOOL: The 4Ms address the gap between the evidence-based models of health care for older adults and the care that our health systems put into practice.
 The 4Ms include:

 1. What Matters: Know and act on each patient’s specific health outcome goals and care preferences.